 After all, technically, Wojtek was a soldier!

 Ander’s army had been ordered to relocate close to a monastery named Monte Cassino, currently held by the Germans.
 It was well-fortified.
 So, they would require many munitions to breach the fortifications.
 Though initial shelling frightened the bear (he quickly climbed a tree), the troops could coax him down, and one even set him a task.

 According to one account, an exhausted soldier told Wojtek to pick up a box of shells.
 So, the bear stood up on his hind legs and went to get the crate.
 Everyone was so amazed that soon they were loading him up like a pack mule with artillery shells (though some say it was just spent casings).
 Wojtek would travel with the other soldiers, delivering munitions to the front line.
 He was an inspiration to the troops.
 Wojtek’s story began to spread.

 Wojtek quickly adapted, and the sight of him inspired all.
 A sniper, realizing that Wojtek was the 22’s mascot, attempted to shoot him but, thankfully, could not wound the bear.

 The War ends and Wojtek goes home… to Scotland

-With the battle of Monte Cassino won though the Axis powers were defeated, the Polish exiles did not have a happy ending.
+With the battle of Monte Cassino won, the Axis powers were defeated, but the Polish exiles did not have a happy ending.
 The Yalta Conference concluded that Stalin would keep his hold on Poland.
 Ander’s army disbanded officially when they were in Camp Winfield, inside the Scottish borders.
 General Anders would spend the rest of his life in exile.
 As for his men, there was a push for the Polish troops to leave Scotland.
 This created a problem for Wojtek.